tamirgz/reverse-engineering-reference-manual/README.md

   + The registry is divided into five top-level sections called root keys
   + __HKEY_LOCAL_MACHINE(HKLM)__: stores settings that are global to the local machine
   + __HKEY_CURRENT_USER(HKCU)__: stores settings specific to the current user
-* DLL files look almost exactly like EXE files.
+* __DLL vs EXE__: DLL files look almost exactly like EXE files.
 For example, it also uses PE file format.
 The only real difference is that DLL has more exports than imports
   + Main DLL function is DllMain.
 It has no label and is not an export in the DLL but is specified in the PE header as the file's entry point
-* Before Windows OS switches between threads, all values in the CPU are saved in a structure called the thread context.
+* __Thread Context__: before Windows OS switches between threads, all values in the CPU are saved in a structure called the thread context.
 The OS then loads the thread context of the new thread into the CPU and executes the new thread
 * __Pool Memory__: memory allocated by kernel-mode code
   + __Paged Pool__: memory that can be paged out
   + __Non-Paged Pool__: memory that can never be paged out
 * __Memory Descriptor Lists (MDL)__: a data structure that describes the mapping between a process's virtual address to a set of physical pages.
 Each MDL entry describes one contiguous buffer that can be locked (can't be reused by another process) and mapped to a process's virtual address space
+* __Windows API's Invocation Pipeline__: User Code -> Kernel32 with functions that end with A (e.g. CreateFileA) -> Kernel32 with functions that end with W (e.g. CreateFileW) -> Ntdll -> Kernel(ntoskrnl.exe, ...)
   * __Kernal32dll__: interface that provides APIs to interact with Windows OS
+    + There are two versions of Kernel32 API calls if the call takes in a string: One that ends in A and one that ends in W. A for ASCII and W for wide string
+    + In Kernel32 one has the option to call the API with ASCII or wide string.
+But if one calls it with ASCII, Windows will internally convert it to wide string and call the wide string version of the API
   * __Ntdll__: interface to kernel.
 Lowest userland API
     + Native applications are applications that issue calls directly to the Natice API(Ntdll)
-* __Windows API's Invocation Pipeline__: User Code -> Kernel32 with functions that end with A (e.g. CreateFileA) -> Kernel32 with functions that end with W (e.g. CreateFileW) -> Ntdll -> Kernel(ntoskrnl.exe, ...)
-  + There are two versions of Kernel32 API calls if the call takes in a string: One that ends in A and one that ends in W. A for ASCII and W for wide string
-  + In Kernel32 one has the option to call the API with ASCII or wide string.
-But if one calls it with ASCII, Windows will internally convert it to wide string and call the wide string version of the API
   + Windows API uses stdcall for its calling convention
-* List of available system calls is stored in KiServiceTable (which can be found inside the KeServiceDescriptorTable structure) and every system call has an unique number that indexes into it
 #
 ## *<p align='center'> Interrupts </p>*
 * __Definition__: interrupt is the communication between the kernel and CPU.
 When an interrupt or exception occurs, the CPU uses the interrupt number as index into the Interrupt Descriptor Table (IDT), where each entry is a 8 byte KIDTENTRY structure.
 Each KIDTENTRY structure contains the address of a specific interrupt handler.
 Base of IDT is stored in the IDT register, which can be accessed through the SIDT instruction